 We are a registered charity authorized to solicit funds on behalf of individuals who cannot afford a dignified service nor announcements thereof.
 We help with Funeral Costs.
-Note that we were planing an awareness walk for Spring 2020, but due to coronavirus concerns the idea will revisited in the Fall of 2020.
+We had originally planned an awareness walk for Spring 2020, but due to coronavirus concerns the idea is on hold, but not permanently.

 Life gets more difficult when we feel the loss of a family member or dear friend who is no longer with us.
 Though this may be difficult to bear, there are people that cannot afford a proper and burial for someone they deeply care for.
 You can help them lift that burden by donating to Funeral Aid Corporation.

 If you had to, could you come up with $5000 right now?
 Mourning a loved one is difficult enough.
 Help take the stress away of worrying whether or not they could give their loved one the service and life celebration they deserve.

 The average funeral costs between $7,000 and $9,000.
 Larger metropolitan areas have higher costs, rural areas generally lower; hence the average.
 This includes viewing and burial, basic service fees, transporting remains to a funeral home, a casket, as well as embalming, and other preparation.
 A funeral with cremation averages about $6,000 to $7,000.
 These costs do not include a cemetery, monument, marker, obituary announcements, or other things like flowers.

 The costs of publishing an obituary vary from $300 for a mere 300 words, to $100 per inch.
 The words add up fast.
 So, you can see that families of deceased loved ones who passed without sufficient funds are, tragically, hard pressed to express the full story of one’s life.

 Funeral Aid Corporation, in these cases, provides funds on their behalf for the purposes of arranging reasonable funeral services and announcements of the celebration of their lives.
 We make those announcements through the use of the internet, and radio.